FutureTec

 As well as providing an exciting and creative learning environment the FutureTech Programme provides a cross-curricular programme for all Third Form pupils which removes the barriers between subjects and encourage interest, skill development and creativity in the areas of Science Technology, Engineering and Mathematics (STEM).
 The cross-curricular course involves topics such as:

-2. CODING WITH SPHERO Pupils use the Sphero Edu App to programme robots to solve problems and explore scientific principles through a series of practical challenges.
-This course allows pupils to progress from using drag and drop coding to using Javascript to write their own code, an invaluable skill in the modern world.
+Pupils use the Sphero Edu App to programme robots to solve problems and explore scientific principles through a series of practical challenges.
+This course allows pupils to progress from using drag-and-drop coding to using JavaScript to write their own code, an invaluable skill in the modern world.

 IGCSE Science Curriculum

-In the Fourth & Fifth Forms (Years 10 and 11) STEM skills and concepts are developed through the IGCSE Biology, Chemistry, Physics, Electronics, Engineering and Computing Curriculum.
+In the Fourth & Fifth Forms (Years 10 and 11) STEM skills and concepts are developed through the IGCSE Biology, Chemistry, Physics, Electronics, and Computer Science Curriculum.
 All pupils study two or more Science Subjects.

 AS/A2 Level Curriculum

-Sixth Form pupils (Years 12 and 13) further develop STEM skills and understanding through studying A level Biology, Chemistry, Physics, Design & Technology, and Mathematics.
+Sixth Form pupils (Years 12 and 13) further develop STEM skills and understanding through studying A level Biology, Chemistry, Physics, Computer Science, and Mathematics.

-There are various competitions and challenges which the Science, Mathematics and Design & Technology departments support such as:
+There are various competitions and challenges which the Science and Mathematics departments support such as:

 • Surrey SATRO – challenges to develop problem-solving skills using knowledge from across the STEM curriculum